biometricITC/cPP-biometrics/4_Methodology/BS SD.md

     entities outside the SEE can’t access the sensor and data captured by the sensor.

-a)  All plaintext biometric data is retained in volatile memory within
+b)  All plaintext biometric data is retained in volatile memory within
     the SEE and any entities outside the SEE including mobile device operating system can’t access these data.

-b)  Any TSFIs doesn’t reveal plaintext biometric data to any entities
+c)  Any TSFIs doesn’t reveal plaintext biometric data to any entities
     outside the SEE

 The evaluator shall keep in mind that the objective of this EA is not